fdiaspp/knowledge-base/tools/gcp/bigquery_slots.md

 needs more slots to finish its job and there is no more available, the job starts to pile up until some slot make itself available to the engine.

-But, unfortunately, if we are comming from an on demand BigQuery usage it's a little hard to determine upfront what would be the best setup for our slots.
+But, unfortunately, if we are comming from an `on demand` or `non-editions offers`[^4]  BigQuery usage it's a little hard to determine upfront what would be the best setup for our slots.
 In this case, the best would be to see the average (as we already seen before) and peaks and valleys, in order to try to understand the profile.